kyavu/cse15l-lab-reports/lab1.md

 ![Image](cdpath.PNG)
 - Working directory was /home.
 - Command produced no ouput.
 However, the directory changed to /lecture1/messages.
-- It is not an error as it is changing the directory.
+- It is not an error as it is changing the directory and ls or cat would be utilized to list or print contents.

 ![Image](lspath.PNG)
 - Working directory was /home.